-The engagement activities undertaken by the division as part of the digital equity planning process have provided a strong baseline of identified barriers to digital equity for general and covered populations.
-The division will ensure that all eligible non-deployment activities are meeting the barriers and needs identified through this process and as outlined in the North Carolina Digital Equity Plan which opened for public comments in December 2023 and was approved in March 2024.
+The engagement activities undertaken by the division as part of the digital equity planning process have provided a strong baseline of barriers to digital equity for general and covered populations.
+The division will ensure that all eligible non-deployment activities are meeting the barriers and needs identified through this process and as outlined in the North Carolina Digital Equity Plan which opened for public comments in December 2023.